bmaupin/micro-civ-4/docs/comparison.md

 One notable exception is that Civ Rev does not have worker units.
 Roads are instead built from the city menu as one would normally build a unit, building, or wonder.

+#### Takeaway

+Civilization Revolution is an enjoyable game that will likely be immediately familiar to players of other Civilization games.
+Games of Civ Rev are much shorter while still feeling like Civilization, however games can still easily last several hours which may not always be desirable.

 ## The Battle of Polytopia

 The Battle of Polytopia is in some ways the 4X genre distilled to the bare essentials.
 All of the 4X elements are there but the number of systems has been drastically reduced, as well as the number of elements within each system (units, technologies, etc).